Emergency Message for U.S. Citizens

 Emergency Message - Fiji

 You should protect your travel and identity documents against loss or damage, as the need to replace lost documentation could delay or otherwise complicate your return to the United States.
 Secure your travel documents, (i.e. U.S. passport, birth certificate, picture IDs, etc.) by placing them in a safe, waterproof location or carry the documents with you.
-You are urged to locate shelter, monitor media reports, and follow all official instructions.
+You are urged to monitor media reports, and follow all official instructions.

-U.S. citizens in Fiji and Tonga are encouraged to enroll in the Smart Traveler Enrollment Program (STEP).
+U.S. citizens are encouraged to enroll in the Smart Traveler Enrollment Program (STEP).
 Those enrolled in STEP receive Messages and Emergency Messages for U.S. citizens.
 These messages are placed on our website at the same time that they are sent via email to STEP enrollees.
 U.S. citizens without internet access may enroll in person at the U.S. Embassy.
 By enrolling, U.S. citizens make it easier for the Embassy to contact them in case of emergency.

 158 Princes Road, Tamavua, Suva, Fiji